 In order to stay a relevant player in the market, many retailers are looking for ways to incorporate marketplaces into their strategies.
 By doing so, internal processes need to be adapted as well.
 Companies need to make sure they can handle incoming orders, returns, and customer service via new channels.

 An online marketplace is a website that offers a place for companies to sell their products.
 Marketplaces do not own inventory themselves, they only facilitate a way to present products for online sellers.

-This creates a convenience for online shoppers.
+This creates convenience for online shoppers.
 For them, it becomes easy to compare prices from different sellers.
 Also, shoppers can stay in one place to find various products, instead of going from shop to shop.

 Online marketplaces also offer sellers convenience as marketplaces assist them by organizing (a part of) payments, fulfillment, and customer service.
 Of course, this is not free.
-Marketplaces make money by asking fees.
+Marketplaces make money by asking for fees.
 Nonetheless, the marketplace model is becoming more popular, due to the advantages it provides: